-It could be used in any setting with children age 2-5 at church, including a preschool Sunday School class or a preschool Children’s Church class.
+It could be used in any setting with children age 2-5 at church, including a preschool Sunday School class or a toddlers Children’s Church class.
 As always, consider your own ministry context and modify it as needed.
-We have also posted an elementary aged version of this Palm Sunday lesson.

 Bible Story: Jesus Rides Into Jerusalem on Palm Sunday

 Target Age Group: Age 2 – 5 (U.S. preschool ages)

 Time: 20 Minutes, but can be extend thorough additional ideas listed below